AlaskaAirlines/auro-button/README.md

 For additional details in regards to using Auro Design Tokens with components, please see [./docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/TECH_DETAILS.md)

-### CSS Custom Property fallbacks

-CSS Custom Properties are not supported in older browsers.
-For this, fallback properties are pre-generated and included with the npm.
-Any update to the Auro Design Tokens will be immediately reflected with browsers that support CSS Custom Properties, legacy browsers will require updated components with pre-generated fallback properties.

 ### Define dependency in project component

 Define the component dependency within each component that is using the `<ods-button>` or `<auro-button>` components.